keeratS/WECEtechmusiclights/README.md

 *Wind Speed*
 The wind_speed_lights function gets the current wind speed.
 The speed of the lights across directly correspond to the wind speed, assuming a two inch distance between adjacent LEDs.

+*Precipitation*
+Visualizes the probabilities of rain and snow by filling a proportional number of lights.

 #### Music Lights

 *Pitch Reaction*